 The Amtrak stop in Raton is at the historic Santa Fe Depot.
-Built in 1903 by the Atchison, Topeka, and Santa Fe Railway (now BNSF Railway), the station stands as a monument to the city’s Spanish beginnings.
-The depot is one-story tall, stucco and brick structure built in the familiar Spanish Mission Revival style that appears throughout New Mexico.
-The station also includes a tower bearing the town’s name that was once surrounded by red tile spires, which were removed in the 1920s for maintenance purposes.
+Built in 1903 by the Atchison, Topeka, and Santa Fe Railway, the station stands as a monument to the city’s Spanish beginnings.
+It is a one-story, stucco and brick structure built in the familiar Spanish Mission Revival style that appears throughout New Mexico.
+The station also includes a tower bearing the town’s name; it was once surmounted by a red tiled spire, but that element was removed in the 1920s due to maintenance issues.

 The station is currently owned by BNSF Railway; however, this has been the subject of talks between BNSF and the city of Raton that began in 1999.
 The city would like to purchase and transform it into an intermodal transportation hub, gift shops galleries, or restaurants.
 During the course of the discussions, the city of Raton, with help from a local group, The Community Corporation of Raton, secured approximately $1.2 million in federal grants to go toward the station’s revitalization.
 Additionally, private grants from the George Macaron Family Foundation and the Whited Foundation provided supplemental funds to be used towards the station’s purchase and revitalization.

 There is not yet an agreement, with discussions continuing over the city building a replacement building to house the BNSF operations now in the Raton station.
 The city is optimistic about the future of the Raton depot, which is on the National Register of Historic Places.
 One of the station’s original purposes was to service and house crews and locomotives used to move rail cars across the Raton Pass, a 7,834-foot crossing over the Rocky Mountains.